BIMIB-DISCo/J-Space.jl/README.md

  ### Sequencing experiment

-To simulate the reads of a sequencing experiment SPACE-SIM calls ART (https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm).
+To simulate the reads of a sequencing experiment J-SPACE calls ART (https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm).
 The user can use a configuration file to specify the error model (for Illumina platforms), the number of reads, the length of the reads, and if the experiment uses single-end paired-end/mate-pair reads.
 In addition, in the configuration file, there is the option to insert custom "calls" for ART  with the possibility to use it in any possible configuration.
 If the user simulate the experiment, \alg{} returns for each cell, the simulated reads as FASTQ file, the alignment map of the reads over the genome of the sampled cells in SAM and/or ALN format.
 If the infinite-site model is used,  it is possible to obtain the VCF file directly without simulating the reads with ART.